edbiomedai/scmorph/paper/paper.md

 - Preprocessing.
 Provided functions perform feature selection, compute PCA coordinates, and optionally aggregate data.
 For the first time in the field of morphological profiling, `scmorph` integrates scone as batch correction function, which retains interpretability of features [@ColeEtAl2019].
-  Additionally, the integrated feature selection methods can remove features associated with known confounders or with high correlation structures, as is common in morphological profiling experiments [@KruskalWallis1952;
+Briefly, it removes batch effects using a linear model and thus avoids transformation of features into z-scores.
+This makes downstream interpretation easier, including allowing for measuring percentage differences rather than differences in z-scores.
+Additionally, the integrated feature selection methods can remove features associated with known confounders or with high correlation structures, as is common in morphological profiling experiments [@KruskalWallis1952; @LinHan2021].
+Additionally, the integrated feature selection methods can remove features associated with known confounders or with high correlation structures, as is common in morphological profiling experiments [@KruskalWallis1952; @LinHan2021].
-  @LinHan2021].
 - Plotting. `scmorph` uses scanpy for easy plotting of PCA and UMAP coordinates, either in 2D or as cumulative densities, which can be useful for identifying technical artifacts such as batch effects [@WolfEtAl2018].
 It also provides